Eucalyptus wood is stylish and weather-resistant. Chairs are stackable for easy storage. Customers praise its sturdiness and comfort.

 Patio furniture sets come in all shapes and styles – everything from a simple bistro set to a full sectional with matching dining table and chairs.
 If you’re ready to find the best patio furniture set for your needs, you’ve come to the right place.

-The shopping guide below help you sift through your options.
-When you’re done reading, don’t forget to take a look at our top five picks to see which patio furniture sets we think provide the best bang for your buck.
+The shopping guide will give you the info you need to sift through the several options in front of you.
+Or, take a look at our top picks to see which patio furniture sets we think provide the best bang for your buck.

 The classic bistro set includes a table and two chairs.
 This works well in a small space like the corner of a front porch, apartment balcony, or tiny backyard.
 Traditionally, bistro sets were made of wrought iron, but today they can be found in any material from plastic to cast aluminum.
 Depending on the formality of your space, you can find sets in standard, counter, or bar height.